 Using Wired Headphones

 You would think that with the wired option, it’d be annoying trying listen to content since you wouldn’t be able to sit down with being tethered and all.
 However, there is an interesting way to do it.

 If you happen to have a Roku Ultra, you may have noticed there’s an mp3 jack on the remote.
-Weird Right?
+Interesting right?

 Well actually, what you can do is connect your headphones to the remote, and you’ll hear whatever’s happening on screen.
 That way you could sit anywhere in the room, while technically still using wired headphones.